survivejs/react-book/manuscript/getting_started/02_implementing_notes.md

 ## Conclusion

 Even though we have a rough application together now, we are still missing two crucial features: editing and deleting notes.
 It's a good time to focus on those next.
-Let's do deleting first and handle editing after that.
+Let's do deletion first and handle editing after that.